alanwagner/WhoNews/README.md

   - Collaborative
   - Non-partisan

-The public web version of *WhoNews* (v 1.9.4) does not use any cookies, trackers, or external scripts.
+The public web version of *WhoNews* (v 1.9.5) does not use any cookies, trackers, or external scripts.
 See https://WhoNews.org

+*WhoNews* exists in its current form purely as a personal project created by Alan Gerard Wagner (see https://alanwagner.org).